How To Prepare for a Regulatory Survey

 But before we get into the specifics, we need to get into the right mindset.
 First, you need to learn to think like a surveyor.
 A surveyor will not assume everything is fine, he/she will dig deeper and deeper until an issue is found.
 A surveyor’s job is to find failures in the process, so that needs to be your focus.
 You need to look at the things you seldom inspect, open the doors you never open, and talk to those problem employees so that you can find the issues and fix them before the surveyors do.
 If you are a director, you need to get out of your chair and start spot-checking the things a supervisor usually does, like logs, quality inspections, and direct observations of your employees doing their jobs.

 You also need to take time for yourself.
 I know that sounds impossible considering everything else that is going on, but you need to get the right amount of sleep, eat well, and keep a level head.
 Panic is contagious and stress reactions are toxic to your team.
 Presenting as calm, poised, and confident will make your team more comfortable when things begin.
-Remind yourself of how you are presenting when you do your rounds.
+Remind yourself of how you are presenting when you do your rounds, because you are pollenating the facility with your attitude.

 Step 1: Familiarize yourself with regulations

-Now here is the bad news.
-The standards are merely a framework that tie together underlying regulations.
+Unfortunately, while the number of standards may have simplified, standards are merely a framework that tie together underlying regulations.
 Remember all those agencies from the spaghetti diagram at the beginning of the article?
 They all have rules, too.
 The Joint Commission or other accreditation providers will usually reference state and local regulations or other professional specialty organizations, such as the Association of periOperative Registered Nurses (AORN), the Center for Disease Control, or the National Fire Protection Association (NFPA), just to name a few.
 You should be able to obtain the AORN standards for cleaning from your Nursing or Infection Prevention departments and the NFPA Life Safety Code from your Facilities department.

 Your next responsibility is to check your state’s licensing regulations, which are usually designated as a “Title” or “Chapter” in the state code of regulations.
 For example, California has Title 22, which is the section of the Code of California Regulations that governs Social Security, chapter 5 of which covers hospitals.
 You can usually find these by entering “[state] licensing regulations for hospitals” into Google.
 These regulations are normally significantly less comprehensive than Federal CMS regulations, but they are also usually far more straightforward in terms of expectations and they contain more specifics on how things should be done.

-Now that you have all of these together, you will want to come up with a “cross-walk” document, a matrix that puts similar regulations from the different bodies side-by-side so that you can ensure you are compliant with all of them.
+Now that you have all of these together, you will want to come up with a “crosswalk” document, a matrix that puts similar regulations from the different bodies side-by-side so that you can ensure you are compliant with all of them.
+You can use the one published by TJC on their website as a starting point, but add columns for CMS, your local Department of Health, and other relevant regulators.
 While this is tedious work, it really only needs to be done once and then it can just be updated as standards change, but it is extremely effective in ensuring you do not have holes in your compliance program.

 Step 2: Environmental Rounds